AAAirdropper/AirdropDAO/README.md

 ３.push button to get some ft or NFT

 ## Future Work
 [TBD]
 1.Realize sybil attack resistance, selecting some ID solution.
+2.raise security of the wallet.
-2.We will start advertisement function for the company that want to sell some product and for users that want to trade without paying gas.
+3.We will start advertisement function for the company that want to sell some product and for users that want to trade without paying gas.
-3.Find ecosystem partners.
+4.Find ecosystem partners.

 ## TechStack